 3. Apple cider vinegar

 Apple cider vinegar is one of the best home used liquids to treat hypermentation.
-Mix apple cider vinegar with water in a container and apply on the dark patches and leave on for 2-3 minutes.
-Rise with lukewarm water and repeat twice daily to achieve results.
+Mix apple cider vinegar with water in a bowl and apply on the dark patches and leave on for 2-3 minutes.
+Rinse with lukewarm water and repeat twice daily to achieve results.